January 3, 2019

 Oklahoma’s motor vehicle exemption plays a large role in determining whether you can protect the equity in your car.
 If the exemption covers all of the vehicle equity, then the equity is fully protected.
 If the exemption doesn’t, here’s what will happen:

 Keep in mind that even if your car is safe from the bankruptcy trustee, the lender may be able to repossess your car during or after bankruptcy.
-To learn more, see Your Car in Chapter 7 Bankruptcy and If You Are Behind on Your Car Payments, Can Chapter 7 Help?
+Typically, you’ll make your car payments in your Chapter 13 plan.

 Some states allow bankruptcy filers to use the federal bankruptcy exemptions instead of state exemptions, but Oklahoma is not one of these states.

-You can find Oklahoma’s motor vehicle exemption at 31 Okla.
+You can find Oklahoma’s motor vehicle statute—31 Okla.
 Stat.
 Ann.
-Section 1(A)(13)—on the website of the Oklahoma Legislature.
+Sec.
+1(A)(13)—on the website of the Oklahoma Legislature.